Skip to main content Skip to footer

 Step 5.
 Add deadlines

 When do you need to complete each task?
-Setting deadlines for each task helps your team stay on track and highlights if your timeline for the larger goal is realistic.
+Setting deadlines for every step helps your team stay on track and highlights if your timeline for the larger goal is realistic.
+If the math doesn’t add up, you’ll know now, not the day before your deadline.

 Step 6.
 Identify your required resources

 Who is responsible for each action?
-Assign a clear task owner to each task.
+Assign a clear owner to each item.
 Ownership doesn’t just make someone feel accountable; it empowers them to take the initiative and solve problems without dragging in management at every twist and turn.

 Step 8.
 Agree on a plan to review progress